jernejjevsenak/dendroExtra/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:

-* Changed title and description, so there is no "library" anymore.
-* Changed package name from dendroLib to dendroExtra
-* All files were checked and changed accordingly to a new package name.
+Changes from previous version:

+* Function names are written with parentheses (such as daily_response()).
+* The same suggestion was used in readme files, so all functions are now written with parentheses.
 * Tests, R CMD check and downstream dependences were run once again.
-No error occured.
+No error occurred.

 ## Test environments
 * local OS X install, R 3.4.0